NXLog Documentation

 BSD syslog (RFC 3164)

-The original syslog was written for the Sendmail open source email server in the 1980s.
+The original syslog was written for the Sendmail open-source email server in the 1980s.
 It was later adopted by many other applications and implemented across many operating systems, and became the standard logging system for Unix-style systems.
-There was no authoritative publication about syslog until 2001, when the Internet Engineering Task Force (IETF) published informational RFC 3164, which described the "observed behavior" among implementations.
-Today, modern implementations follow RFC 3164, which attempts to accommodate the many older implementations; still it must be acknowledged that many undocumented variations exist among the BSD syslog protocols as implemented by various applications and devices.
+There was no authoritative publication about syslog until 2001 when the Internet Engineering Task Force (IETF) published informational RFC 3164, which described the "observed behavior" among implementations.
+Today, modern implementations follow RFC 3164, which attempts to accommodate the many older implementations.
+Still, many undocumented variations exist among the BSD syslog protocols implemented by various applications and devices.

 BSD syslog example